SmileYik/LuaInMinecraftBukkitII/docs/en/Configuration.md

           "depends": []
         }
       ],
+      // Automatic reload settings: Automatically reload the Lua environment when changes are sent from script files included in the initialization script list.
+      // Note that when reloading scripts, the reload method is a hard reload.
+      "autoReload": {
+        "enable": true,
+        "blacklist": [
+          "block-reload.lua"
+        ],
+        // Detection frequency, milliseconds
+        "frequency": 60000
+      },
       // Lua pool settings
       // The Lua pool can break the single-threaded limitation of Lua by transferring Lua closures to the state machine in the Lua pool to run, and then returning the result of the closure back to the main state machine after the run is complete.
       "pool": {